ratbag98/op1tips/README.md

 These were digested and slightly edited from OP Forums' [OP-1 Tips and Tricks](https://op-forums.com/t/op-1-tips-and-tricks/1241) thread.

-Feel free to fork this and do with as you wish.
+Feel free to fork this and do with it as you wish.

 For credits for the individual tips, please see the original thread.